unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-Records.md

 ## How to create immutable records

-You can create immutable records in two ways.
-First, declare your record with a primary constructor and parameters; this will create an immutable record with the specified parameters as its properties:
+You can create immutable records in three ways.
+First, declare your record with a [primary constructor](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/instance-constructors#primary-constructors) and parameters; this will create an immutable record with the specified parameters as its properties:

 ```csharp
 public partial record ChatResponse(string Message, bool IsError);
 ```

-Another way is by creating properties using the `init` keyword instead of `set` to enforce immutability.
+The second way is by creating properties using the `init` keyword instead of `set` to enforce immutability.
 Here's a brief example:

 ```csharp
 public partial record ChatResponse